galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 ![Heatmap FateID]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_fateid.png %} "Heatmap FateID")

 The heatmaps generated depict the same data, but at different "heat" scales to better colourise the map.
-The genes here are not genes, but are gene expression modules, which can be interpreted as gene motifs that are present in both clusters 1 and 5, but at different levels of expression.
+The genes here are not genes, but are gene expression modules, which can be interpreted as gene motifs that are present in both `c1` and `c5`, but at different levels of expression.

 > ### {% icon question %} Questions
 >